dendronhq/dendron-site/vault/dendron.faq.md

 The reason you see this is because Dendron will create [[stub|dendron.concepts#stubs]] notes when creating notes that have parents that don't exist.
 These notes are placeholders and will only be visible in the Dendron Tree View with a `+` sign next to the name.
 The reason we do stubs is because we don't want to litter your file system with empty files.
 Stubs are a compromise - they let you see the hierarchy of your newly created notes without forcing you to create intermediary files.

-### Why custom markdown preview instead of the VSC one?
+### Why custom markdown preview instead of the VS Code one?

-Our custom markdown preview gives us much more functionality then the vscode one -> eg. note references, checkboxes, etc.
+Our custom markdown preview gives us much more functionality then the VS Code one -> eg. note references, checkboxes, etc.

 In addition, the markdown preview that Dendron uses is platform agnostic (eg. it's also available on atom).
 This means that other editors could potentially adopt it as well.

-### VSCode Snippets are not working in Frontmatter
+### VS Code Snippets are not working in Frontmatter

 The default snippets are scoped to markdown.
 You can create [global snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets) file to have snippets that work across all languages.